-Telehealth/Telemedicine - live, interactive audio with visual transmissions of a Physicianpatient encounter from one site to another using telecommunications technology.
+Telehealth/Telemedicine - live, interactive audio with visual transmissions of a Physician-patient encounter from one site to another using telecommunications technology.
 The site may be a CMS defined originating facility or another location such as a Covered Person's home or place of work.
 Telehealth/Telemedicine does not include virtual care services provided by a Designated Virtual Network Provider.

-Total Disability or Totally Disabled - an Employee's inability to perform all of the substantial and material duties of his or her regular employment or occupation; and a Dependent's inability to perform the normal activities of a person of like age and gender.
+Total Disability - a Retired Employee's inability due to accidental injury or Sickness to perform the normal activities of a person in good health and of like age and sex, or a Dependent's inability to perform the normal activities of a person of like age and gender.